stdlib-js/metadata-action/README.md

 ---
 ```

-The corresponding `metadata` array may look like the following:
+the corresponding `metadata` array may look like the following:

 ```json
 [